The Pros and Cons of Modified Whole Life Insurance Policies

 Modified Whole Life

-Overall, it is important to note that not all modified whole life plans are the same.
+Overall, it is essential to note that not all modified whole life plans are the same.

-There can be a variety of different modifications for people with health conditions and those who want limited underwriting but still need coverage in case something happens.
+There can be various modifications for people with health conditions and those who want limited underwriting but still need coverage in case something happens.

 Pros and Cons of Modified Whole Life Insurance

 Life insurance is a complicated topic.
-It’s not just one thing, it varies depending on which kind you have and how much protection that provides for your family in case something happens to you.
+It’s not just one thing; it varies depending on which kind you have and how much protection you provide for your family in case something happens to you.

-You can’t go wrong with a whole life modified plan if you have a serious pre existing condition!
+You can’t go wrong with a whole life modified plan if you have a severe pre existing condition!

 With very limited or no medical/lifestyle underwriting, these policies are the perfect way to get new coverage for those who have illnesses others won’t insure.

-A Modified whole life policy may be all that’s needed in order to secure a policy.
+A Modified whole life policy may be all that’s needed to secure a policy.

 The drawback to these plans?
 Well, they’re not for the faint of heart.

-You see there are two major drawbacks: The waiting period & premiums!
+You see, there are two significant drawbacks: The waiting period & premiums!

-These policies only accept applicants who have very serious health issues which means that insurers take on a lot of risk leading to higher prices as well as long wait periods before payout if something should happen (so no 100% payout until after 2-3 years).
+These policies only accept applicants with severe health issues, which means that insurers take on a lot of risk leading to higher prices and long wait periods before payout if something should happen (so no 100% payout until after 2-3 years).